Skip to main content

 }'

-The classifier responds with ranked Preferred Terms, confidence scores, and the supporting hierarchy context.
-You can also request seriousness and severity assessments by enabling them in the assessments object.
 If you omit the version, the service uses the latest release (or respects the X-MedDRA-Version header).
 Calls without the X-API-Key header will be rejected with 401 Unauthorized.

-5. Focus on release changes
+6. Focus on release changes

 curl "https://api.meddra.co/codes?changeType=ADDED&soc=10029205&limit=5"